Jonsmith9847/Roco222/journal.md

 Using nuts and washers the threaded rod was held in alignemnt but allowed to spin freely with little friction.
 I also added a small amount of PTFE lubricant to the bearings.

+## Building an incremental encoder

+What is an encoder and why is it used.
+Rotary incremental encoder using light.

+Circuit diagram

+Constuction

+Testing

+Code

+Final Solution/Implementation.